BrielC/MMM-AssistantMk2/README.md

 &
 mthalhof/MMM-NowPlayingOnSpotify
 with custom addition such as youtube player continue after hotword detected or assistant activate.
-Youtube play play very small in the mk2 assistant frame .
+Youtube player is shown very small in the mk2 assistant frame ( css file change ) .

 ## MMM-AssistantMk2
 `MMM-AssistantMk2` is an embedded google assistant on MagicMirror.